-Foods for Working Out: Fuel Yourself Properly
+Foods for Working Out: How to Fuel Up Properly

 In the wake of America’s growing waistline, fitness trends have spread like wildfire throughout the nation.
 While more people are hitting the gym and attending their local HITT class, it’s just as important to pump up your diet as it is to pump up your gym time.
 Learning about what foods keep you lean and strong is imperative, as more processed foods flood mainstream marketplaces.
 When it comes to the best foods for working out, there are multiple issues to consider.

 Bulking up foods for working out

 When you’re ready to bulk up, foods high in protein are your friend.
 There are complete and incomplete proteins in the food we eat.
 Animal products are high in complete proteins.
 Lean beef, chicken, egg whites, low-fat cheese, and skim milk are all categorized as complete proteins in that they have all the essential amino acids that your body needs to build muscle mass.
 Because proteins we ingest are not stored, and amino acids are recycled, even proteins that are not complete-like those consumed from plant based foods- can contribute significant amounts of protein to your diet.